I’ve been fortunate to visit many wonderful cities around the world, but the one that stole my heart is Sydney.

 Sydney has warm, humid summers with balmy evenings and mild winters.
 But when it rains, boy does it rain – and this can continue for days on end.
 At least 2 of my visits have been complete washouts!
 This is most likely to happen in summer (January to March).

 I’ve found that spring is the best time to visit.
-Temperatures are usually around 20 degrees and rainfall is much lower.
+Jacaranda and wild flowers bloom, and the air is scented with jasmine.
+Temperatures are usually around 20-25 degrees and rainfall is much lower.
 Autumn can be very pleasant too.

 10. The blue mountains